 And now you’re exhibiting in Venice?

-Yeah, I’m doing Venice with an arts initiative called Edge of Arabia right now.
+Yeah, I'm exhibiting in the Venice Biennale this year with Edge of Arabia's exhibition Rhizoma (Generation in Waiting).
 I’d love to exhibit more abroad; it’s given me an insight into what Saudi culture is like to other people.
 I think it’s interesting as a cultural experience.